Estimation of the complexity of a network under a Gaussian graphical model: Introduction

-We generated datasets with \( n = 200 \) observations and \( k = 100, 200, 500, 1000 \) features, for various choices of the covariance matrix \( \mathbf{ \Sigma} \).
-Specifically, we considered three different structures for \( \mathbf{ \Sigma} \): a block-diagonal matrix, a band graph, and an Erd\H{o}s–R\'enyi random graph, following the setup in \cite{liu2013gaussian}. \ For this band graph, out of the \(k(k-1)\) off-diagonal elements, only \(2(k-1)\) elements are nonzero.
-Hence, the proportion of nonzero off-diagonal elements is \( \pi_1 = 2/k. \) As $k$ increases, the precision matrix becomes increasingly sparse, and the estimated $\hat{\pi}_0$ values for both methods rise accordingly, approaching $1$ as expected. { }
+which establishes the result. \ For this band graph, out of the \(k(k-1)\) off-diagonal elements, only \(2(2k-3)\) elements are nonzero.
+Hence, the proportion of nonzero off-diagonal elements is \( \pi_1 = (4k-6)/\{ k(k-1)\}. \) As $k$ increases, the precision matrix becomes increasingly sparse, and the estimated $\hat{\pi}_0$ values for both methods rise accordingly, approaching $1$ as expected.
+Table \ref{tab:Band_mat} displays the average estimated values based on $100$ replications. \ where